apg/slideshow-simple/README.md

 foo bar baz quux
 ```

 If a slide starts with a `\` the `\` is ignored.
-This allows escaping literal `@IMAGE.png`, lines that would otherwise by treated as `# comments`, and `\` literal escaped lines.
+This allows escaping
+literal `!IMAGE.png`, lines that would otherwise by treated as
+`# comments` comments`, and `\` literal escaped lines.

 ## Extensions (to be added)

-While the `sent` tool provides the very bare minimum, there are a few extensions that this language will support to make giving actual presentations a little bit nicer.
+While the `sent` tool provides the very bare minimum, there are a few
+extensions that this language will support to make giving actual
+presentations a little bit nicer.

 ### Speaker Notes